baumlab/WestGridIntro/WestGridIntroduction.md

 	qsub Env_Covar.pbs

 At this point, moab reads the requirements for your script and sends it to the resource manager, which then sends it to the appropriate computational node of WestGrid depending on what your script requires.
 Your job is given a ticket number which may come in handy in case you run into technical troubles.
-You can check the ticket numbers of jobs you have running by typing `qsub -u USERNAME`.
+You can check the ticket numbers of jobs you have running by typing `qstat -u USERNAME`.

 ### <a name="moab"></a> Interacting with moab ###